zzag/plasma5-wallpapers-dynamic/README.md

 kdynamicwallpaperbuilder path/to/manifest.json --output wallpaper.avif
 ```

-This engine supports several types of dynamic wallpapers - solar and day-night.
+This engine supports several types of dynamic wallpapers - _solar_ and _day-night_.

 #### How to Create a Solar Dynamic Wallpaper